Team1Elixir/DemocARTcy/README.md

 # DemocARTcy

-Room of the Artist, bythe Artist, for the Artist
+Room of the Artist, by the Artist, for the Artist